 But the two-tiered system isn’t a sure bet.
 By some estimates, it misses almost half of Lyme infections.
 False negative results are particularly likely during the first four to six weeks after Lyme is contracted, as some people are slower to mount an antibody response that’s strong enough to register on a blood test.

-Misconception: It only takes one round of antibiotics to clear up Lyme disease.
+Misconception: One round of antibiotics always clears up a Lyme infection.

 The truth: Antibiotics are the recommended first-line treatment for Lyme, but fully treating the disease can be a complicated process.

 The National Institute of Allergy and Infectious Diseases says Lyme disease should clear up after a single course of an antibiotic such as doxycycline or amoxicillin.
 While a few weeks of meds did the trick for me, about 10 percent of Lyme patients continue to experience symptoms after taking antibiotics, an issue called post-Lyme disease syndrome.
 Symptoms of PLDS include fatigue, difficulty sleeping, arthralgia (pain where two or more bones meet), myalgia (muscle soreness and aching), memory impairment and headaches.

 If a patient still exhibits symptoms after taking antibiotics, a handful of other factors might be at play, including possible coinfections or simply not taking a long enough course of antibiotics.

 “It’s a very complex disease,” said Dorothy Leland, vice president and director of communications for LymeDisease.org, a national patient advocacy organization.
 “The biggest misconception is that two to four weeks of antibiotics will fix you,” she said.
 “There are some people that seems to work for, but there are a whole lot of people that it doesn’t.”

 Misconception: People primarily get tick bites in wooded areas during the summer.

 The truth: You can pick up Lyme all year round, all over the country.